Welcome on Biosphere, IFB Cloud for Life Sciences

 • Infrastructure as Code: most configurations rely on public git repositories available in Biosphere Commons.

-• 8 cloud sites with more than 10,000 vCPU and 40 TB RAM (System status)
+• 8 cloud sites with 8,400 vCPU and 40 TB RAM (System status)

 • Modular cloud environments: